PhilipCanete/EngineersWithoutBordersUCSC/README.md

 HOW IT WORKS:

 1. Arduino periodically gets a single sensor's data
-2. This string, current time, and SensorID is passed to the Fona 808
+2. All the sensor's data is concatenated to a single string and seperated by SEMICOLONS.
+This, as well as current time, and SensorID is passed to the Fona 808
 3. The which sends a GET request to our the backend website hosted at UCSC.
-4. The main.php script takes the SensorID and sends it to the correct sensor config file to parse the $data
+4. The main.php script takes the SensorID and sends it to the correct sensor config file to parse the $data.
 5. An array comprised of [Columns[], Values[]] is returned by the correct config file, and is sent to UpdateDatabase.php along with table name
 6. UpdateDatabase.php adds all Values[] to appropriate Columns[] in $table.